The situation in Gaza and Israel is fast-moving and at times confusing. Here's what's happening, and what you can do to help.

 Under Israeli blockade for the last 16 years, Gaza already had limited ability to manage its essential resources, particularly water.

-Now, more than 2 million people are struggling to survive without access to clean water, which is a fundamental human right.
+During the conflict more than 2 million people have been struggling to survive without access to clean water, which is a fundamental human right.

 Are there any hospitals left in Gaza?